 Weight lifting, on the other hand, utilizes independent objects to create the resistance against which your muscles contract.

-This includes free weights like dumbbells, kettlebells, and barbells, as well as strength training equipment machines like lat pulldown machines, all-in-one home gyms, power racks and squat racks and more.
+This includes free weights like a pair of low-cost adjustable dumbbells, kettlebells, and budget barbells & plates.
+You will also need strength training equipment like the smith machine, hack squat machine. lat pulldown machines, all-in-one home gyms, power racks and different types of squat racks.

 Both training methods have unique benefits and drawbacks that make them best suited for different fitness goals.
 As such, neither one is “better” than the other.